nitesh-kumar-pandey/Thank-You-Book-for-Friend/README.md

 # 💖 Thank You Flipbook 🌟

-A heartfelt, interactive flipbook made with love — dedicated to the **real ones** in our lives who support us, uplift us, and make the world a better place simply by being in it.
+A heartfelt, interactive flipbook made with love — dedicated to the **real ones** in our lives who support us, uplift us, and make the world a better place simply by being in it.<br>
 This project is a small way to say **"Thank You for being YOU."**

 ---